IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 2. Switch to the Watchlist tab
 3. Search and add items you want to track
 4. Click **Refresh Stock** to check current levels and depletion metrics
+5. Use the **sidebar filters** to filter by urgency level, category, or sell order status
-5. Review items sorted by urgency (Critical first, then Warning)
+6. Review items sorted by urgency (Critical first, then Warning)
-6. Click **Copy Restock List** to copy all Critical/Warning items
+7. Click **Copy Restock List** to copy all Critical/Warning items (respects current filters)
-7. Paste in Eve Online multibuy to purchase 1 week's supply
+8. Paste in Eve Online multibuy to purchase 1 week's supply

 ### Data Sources